webitel/protos/messaging/readme.md

    Inside the new directory, create a `buf.yaml` (and `buf.gen.yaml` if needed) based on an existing messaging service (for example, `messaging/chat`).
 Adjust module name, roots, and generation targets.
+Name buf repository as messaging-[your-service-name].

 3. **Define protobuf contracts**